-Implement mathematics instruction, aligned to Missouri Learning Standards, as outlined in the Carl Junction R-1 Mathematics Plan

-- Provide new teachers with professional development in math instruction - Continue the refinement of units of instruction aligned with MO Learning Standards and current programs in use. - Analyze formative and summative performance data in PLC groups to respond to individual and collective instructional needs.

-People Responsible: Representatives from the Professional Growth and Learning Committee, Building Principals, Math Instructional Coach, Assistant Superintendent for Curriculum
+- Implement mathematics instruction, aligned to Missouri Learning Standards, as outlined in the Carl Junction R-1 Mathematics Plan - Provide teachers with professional development in math instruction Analyze formative and summative performance data in PLC groups to respond to individual and collective instructional needs. - Continue the refinement of units of instruction aligned with MO Learning Standards. - Curriculum teams will continue refining units of instruction aligned with MO Learning Standards and will regularly evaluate instructional materials - People Responsible: Representatives from the Professional Growth and Learning Committee, Building Principals, Math Instructional Coach, Assistant Superintendent for

+Curriculum